One thing that I try to do after my kids head off to school is to go for a morning walk.

-Perform 1 set of 5 reps in a smooth controlled movement, with a good contraction at the end, with an intensity of feeling the muscles work in the glute area.
+Perform one set of 5 reps in a smooth, controlled movement, with a good contraction at the end, creating an intensity of feeling the muscles work in the glute area.

-Move into a 4-point position, with your head, shoulders and hips in good alignment.
+Move into a four-point position, with your head, shoulders and hips in proper alignment.
 Tighten your abdominal area.
 Keeping your right knee bent, drive it straight up, bringing your heel towards the ceiling.
 Lower it back down.

 In this exercise, we are targeting the glutes, especially on one side.

-Perform 1 set of 5 reps on each side in a smooth controlled movement, with a good contraction at the end, with an intensity of feeling the muscles work in the glute area.
+Perform one set of 5 reps on each side in a smooth, controlled movement, with a good contraction at the end, creating an intensity of feeling the muscles work in the glute area.

 Grab some dumbbells as resistance out front to help you counterbalance.
-Stand in an upright position, then bring one leg back to a point where your head, shoulders, hips and legs are in straight line.
-Hold this position, and then return to standing position.
+Stand in an upright position, and then bring one leg back to a point where your head, shoulders, hips and legs are in a straight line.
+Hold this position and then return to a standing position.

-Perform 1 set of 5 reps on each side.
-Progress to a smooth controlled movement with a really good contraction back up to the starting position, with an intensity of feeling the muscles in the glutes and the stabilizing knee.
+Perform one set of 5 reps on each side.
+Progress to a smooth, controlled movement with a good contraction back up to the starting position, creating an intensity of feeling the muscles in the glutes and the stabilizing knee.
 You will also feel the muscles of the foot working to balance.

-Those are the four great glute exercises that you can do at home that will target your glutes in order to help overcome hip pain and knee pain.
-Give those a try!
+Those are the four great glute exercises that you can do at home that will target your glutes to help overcome hip pain and knee pain.
+Give those a try.